tdolby-at-uk-ibm-com/ace-keda-demo/demo-infrastructure/README-cloud-resources.md

 the instructions at https://cloud.ibm.com/docs/cli?topic=cli-getting-started to install the ibmcloud command and plugins.

 Tekton can be run from a dashboard or from the command line; the command is available from https://github.com/tektoncd/cli and can be installed locally.

 ## API keys for command-line and Tekton builds

-Need to create an API key: from the "Manage" menu at the top of the IBM Cloud dashboard, choose "Access (IAM)" and then "API keys" on the left.
+Need to create an API key if one does not already exist: from the "Manage" menu at the top of the IBM Cloud dashboard, choose "Access (IAM)" and then "API keys" on the left.
 This key is used for login from local commands, Tekton builds, and container image registry access.

 ## Kubernetes